awt2542/flowComponentAutoLink/README.md

 ## flowComponentAutoLink
-The flowComponentAutoLink module for Framer.js helps you create links for Framer's FlowComponent inside Sketch.
+The flowComponentAutoLink module for Framer.js helps you create links, headers and footers for Framer's FlowComponent without leaving Sketch.
 It consists of a Framer module and a Sketch plugin.
 The Framer module adds the autoLink() method to your FlowComponents.
-It will automatically set up links based on layer names.
+It will automatically set up links, headers and footers based on your layer names.

 [Download latest version here](https://github.com/awt2542/flowComponentAutoLink/archive/master.zip)